 Lionel didn’t want to market Ives trains after 1933.
 But also didn’t want the Ives trademark to fall into the hands of a rival.
 So they had to use it.
 On something.

-The cunning Joshua Lionel Cowen decided to bury the trademark, literally, putting it on one side of clips designed to hold cheap O27 track together when people set it up on the floor.
-And for good measure, he put it on side that would be covered up by the ties of adjacent pieces of track.
-Few people would ever see it there, but it was still in use, technically, and it kept someone else from resurrecting the Ives trademark.
+The cunning Joshua Lionel Cowen decided to bury the trademark, literally.
+He put it on one side of clips designed to hold cheap O27 track together when people set it up on the floor.
+And for good measure, he put it on the side that would be covered up when assembled.
+Few people would ever notice it.
+But it was still in use, technically.
+And for decades it kept someone else from resurrecting the Ives trademark.

 The Ives trademark and MTH